LoRA on the Go: Instance-level Dynamic LoRA Selection and Merging: Related Work

-In contrast, \model{} seamlessly integrates incoming LoRAs and adopts the instance-specific perspective that requires no training or additional data samples.
-By leveraging activations extracted from adapters themselves, \model{} identifies sample-relevant LoRAs on the fly, avoiding reliance on auxiliary models or predefined training samples.
+In contrast, \model{} supports instance-specific LoRA selection without training or additional data.
+By leveraging adapter activations, it identifies relevant LoRAs on the fly, eliminating reliance on auxiliary models or predefined samples.